 He came to this “life course perspective” after completing graduate work in sociology and psychology at the University of North Carolina (UNC-Chapel Hill, 1961), and accepting a faculty appointment at the University of California (Berkeley).
 A research affiliation with its famed Institute of Human Development introduced him to the concept of studying “people the long way.”
 The Institute staff carried out this type of study by following birth cohorts of Californians over their lives.
 However, they ignored an essential element in life-course thinking, the social context and its potential explanation for why people develop and age as they do.
 By contrast, a life course approach locates people in relation to their social pathways, historical time and place.
 Over the past 40 years, life course theory has contributed to significant advances in biographical methods and research.

 An early application of this thinking is expressed in Elder’s book, Children of the Great Depression (1974/1999).
-Members of these two longitudinal samples were born in the early and late 1920s, grew up in Oakland and Berkeley, California during the Great Depression, and were involved at home and abroad in World War II.
+Members of these two longitudinal samples were born in the early and late 1920s, grew up in Oakland and Berkeley, California during the Great Depression, and were involved at home and abroad in military service.
 Elder traced the impact of Depression and wartime experiences from the early years to middle age.
-Most of these “children of the Great Depression” fared unusually well in their adult years, and this led to questions and research on the impact of experiences during World War II, such as marriage and access to higher education.
+Most of the older “children of the Great Depression” fared unusually well in their adult years, and this led to questions and research on the impact of experiences during World War II, such as marriage and access to higher education.
 The interdisciplinary nature of this approach prompted collaborations with historians in the 1970s and the initiation of projects with developmental psychologists in the 1980s-90s.
 During this period, senior scholar awards from the National Institute of Mental Health (1985-2000) and the Spencer Foundation enabled Elder to establish a life course program of longitudinal studies at the University of North Carolina – Chapel Hill.
 In 2003, a new handbook on the life course symbolized the dramatic growth of life course studies as a field of inquiry across disciplines in social and biological sciences.
 Twelve years later the second edition of the handbook has revealed dramatic growth and maturity of this interdisciplinary field of study.

 He has served as Vice President of the American Sociological Association and President of both the Sociological Research Association and the Society for Research on Child Development.
 Elder’s honors include a Guggenheim Fellowship, Fellow of the American Academy of Arts and Sciences, and distinguished career awards from sections of the American Sociological Association, the Society for Research in Child Development, and the Society for the Study of Human Development.

 Though most of Elder’s life course studies with longitudinal data have taken full advantage of archival resources in the United States, he has also collaborated with colleagues abroad.
-As his CV indicates, these collaborations have involved colleagues in China, Taiwan, and Japan in Asia, as well as in Europe, especially in Great Britain, Germany, the Nordic countries.
+As his CV indicates, these collaborations have involved colleagues in China, Taiwan, and Japan in Asia, as well as in Europe, especially in Great Britain, Germany, and the Nordic countries.
 This work has been supplemented over the years by lectures and workshops.
 Most recently he served in an advisory role with John Bynner and Walter Heinz between 2010 and 2017 on a comparative study of young people’s development and the Great Recession (the U S, the UK, and Germany), Cambridge University Press.

 Elder is currently engaged in a longitudinal study of the 1900 generation, with emphasis on the 1920s, the Great Depression and World War II.